Wilmington's Famous Film and TV Sites

 “I.S.S.,” a space thriller following astronauts who receive a distressing message from Earth, was filmed in Wilmington.
 Put on by LD Entertainment, the movie stars Chris Messina and Pilou Asbaek and is directed by Gabriela Cowperthwaite.

 Knife-wielding Michael Myers came to Wilmington as the sequel of the horror movie franchise "Halloween" continued with "Halloween Kills."
 Befitting setting given Wilmington has been named one of the most actively haunted cities in the country.
 Jamie Lee Curtis, who starred in the original "Halloween," continues her role as Laurie Strode.
-Producers plan to release "Halloween Kills" in Oct.
-15, 2021.
+"Halloween Kills" is out now in theaters and on the streaming service Peacock.

 The legendary horror movie franchise “Scream” and its latest movie version was filmed in Wilmington.
 Spyglass announced the fifth film in the "Scream" franchise, bringing back Courtney Cox, David Arquette and Neve Campbell, who play the characters Gale Weathers, Officer Dewey Riley and Sydney Prescott.
 Dylan Minnette and Mason Gooding are also among the cast.
 Prescott, Riley and others fight for their lives against the famous Ghostface killer.
 The theatrical release is scheduled for Jan.
 14, 2022.